DC-Cunningham/WebpageRefactor/README.md

 Monash Uni Full Flex Stack Coding Bootcamp
 Homework assignment: Week One ; Code Refactor

 Problem:
-Given a website with code that doesn't utilise semantic elements and good accessibility structure.
+Given a website with code that doesn't utilise semantic elements and have a good accessibility structure.

 Solution:
-Integrate
+Integrated semantic tags, cleaned css structure to remove unecessary elements/classes/ids and resturctured both HTML and CSS files to be neat and tidy.

-Requested work was as follows:
+The requested work was as follows:

 01 HTML CSS Git: Code Refactor
 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.